Legonzaur/Linux-Windows-scripts/Linux/Automatic Gameplay Recording/README.md

 Automatic Nvidia Shadowplay-like for Linux

-**Current features** : Records the entire display while a game is launched
+**Current features** : Records the entire display while a game is launched, save the 2 last minutes when using the shortcut.

 ## Installation
 ### Requirements